savitaashture/tekton-demo/README.md

 Dashboard v0.16.1, Trigger v0.13.0 and Pipeline v0.23.0.

-Open another new PR or update the existing PR for the repository to verify the upgraded tekton works.
+Open another new PR or reopen the closed PR for the repository to verify the upgraded tekton works.